 The hide must be refrigerated or salted if tanning can't commence as soon as it's removed from the animal.
 Without refrigeration, salt would appear to be the only alternative if out in the field.
 However, some sources recommend using a lot of salt to cure the hide and set the fur, while others advise "Don't Salt!".
 According to one source, unless you're an expert salter, you should avoid doing so since it might damage your hide.
 It would have been helpful if they had indicated that salt may damage a hide so we could be on the lookout for it.

 Another option is to salt with either dry or wet salt.
 They can be stored in a corner for a while if they are drily salted, but wet salted skins need to be packed up tight to avoid bacteria growth.
 When you begin the tanning process after using dry salted hides, it appears to be more difficult.
+Research on salt diffusion in cured meat, which can provide insights relevant to hide salting practices, suggests that the initial salting technique is crucial for moisture removal and preservation.
+The study found that the diffusion coefficient of sodium declines over prolonged curing times, emphasizing the importance of proper initial salting (Bertram et al., 2005).

 As a result of bacterial development, fur might start sliding out (falling out) quite fast in warm temperatures.
 I intend to salt bath the hide as soon as possible, but I need to do an additional study on salting hides so I can avoid any potential problems.
 However, if you must salt a hide, do not use iodized salt or rock salt, since the crystals are excessively big and contain an excessive number of contaminants in rock salt.

 Pickling salt is a fine-grained salt.
 The hide must be fully coated in salt, and a reasonable rule of thumb is to use about the same quantity of salt as the animal hide weighs in grams.
+Research published in 2019 suggests that for effective curing, it is recommended to use salt in quantities equivalent to approximately 10% of the hide's weight in grams.
+This optimal salt quantity helps ensure proper moisture absorption and inhibition of bacterial growth (Aheto et al., 2019).

 Environmental and Health Implications of Tanning

 Moreover, workers in the tanning industry may be exposed to these toxic chemicals, resulting in health problems ranging from respiratory issues to skin diseases.
-Therefore, it is crucial for tanneries to adopt sustainable practices that minimize reliance on harmful chemicals, such as utilizing plant-based tanning agents or implementing advanced waste management systems to mitigate their ecological footprint.
+Therefore, it is crucial for tanneries to adopt sustainable practices that minimize reliance on harmful chemicals, such as utilizing plant-basedĀ tanning agents or implementing advanced waste management systems to mitigate their ecological footprint.
 By prioritizing safer, eco-friendly methods, the tanning industry can reduce its environmental impact while also safeguarding the health of its workers and nearby communities.

 Eco-Friendly Tanning: Sustainable Practices and Alternative Materials

-Traditional tanning processes often involve harsh chemicals that can harm the environment, but a growing number of tanners are exploring vegetable-based or plant-derived tannins that are not only safer for the ecosystem but also produce high-quality leather.
+TraditionalĀ tanning processes often involve harsh chemicals that can harm the environment, but a growing number of tanners are exploring vegetable-based or plant-derived tannins that are not only safer for the ecosystem but also produce high-quality leather.
 These sustainable practices resurrect time-honored techniques that utilize natural substances like tree bark, leaves, and berries to create a durable and aesthetically pleasing end product.

 Furthermore, the integration of alternative materials such as mushroom mycelium and synthetic bio-engineered leathers is on the rise, offering innovative solutions that minimize wildlife impact and reduce waste.
 By prioritizing eco-friendly tanning, the industry not only responds to consumer demand for sustainable fashion but also paves the way for a greener future in leather production.